 Heftsiba Quarry is an open site with nearby parking.

-With the start of the Second World War, marble import from Italy stopped.
-“Even and Seed” (Stone and Lime in Hebrew) company looked for a site with marble in the vicinity of the kibbutz.
-Workers from Hephzibah, during one of the rides to “Even and Seed” location, noticed marble lode exposed on Gilboa.
-Based on this discovery a group of people was sent to Carrara, Italy.
-They bought equipment for marble quarry and created Heftsiba Quarry.
+With the start of the Second World War, marble imports from Italy stopped.
+“Even and Seed” (Stone and Lime in Hebrew) company looked for a site with marble in the vicinity of the Kibbutz.
+During one of the rides to the “Even and Seed” location, workers from Hephzibah noticed a marble lode exposed on Gilboa.
+Based on this discovery, a group of people was sent to Carrara, Italy.
+They bought equipment for the marble quarry and created Heftsiba Quarry.

 Close to the quarry, you can find this small building.
-The sign says that it’s a 100 meters depth well.
-The well was created in 1965 and it’s active till this day.
+The sign says that it is a 100 meters depth well.
+The well was created in 1965 and is active to this day.

-Heftsiba Quarry system was based on 4mm cable.
-The cable slid along wheels and weights along the cable pressed it down towards the stone.
+Heftsiba Quarry system was based on a 4mm cable.
+The cable slid along wheels, and weights along the cable pressed it down towards the stone.
 As this process took place, workers put sea sand with water on the top of the cable.
 Here is a restoration of the cutting system:

 There are several dining options in the area.
 You can check out Dag Dagan fish restaurant in the Kibbutz.
 Or visit Beit Hashita.
-At the entrance to Beit Hashita there is a gas station.
-Attached to the gas station, there is a small center with several restaurants.
-If you want to continue the Japanese theme then there is Yakinton nudels bar.
-We dined at Tur’ani restaurant which offers pretty good middle eastern dishes.
+At the entrance to Beit Hashita, there is a gas station.
+There is a small center with several restaurants by the gas station.
+If you want to continue the Japanese theme, there is the Yakinton noodles bar.
+We dined at Tur’ani restaurant, which offers pretty good middle eastern dishes.

-Disclaimer: I was invited to Japanese Garden by Naama in order to write a post about the garden.
-I joined a real tour and the expressed opinions are my own.
+Disclaimer: I was invited to the Japanese Garden by Naama to write a post about the garden.
+I joined an actual tour and expressed my own opinions.

 Additional ResourcesHere are several resources that I created to help travelers:

 - Israel Trip Planner is the page that will help you to create your perfect travel route.